 a.
 Arranging for the custody of all funds and securities of the Corporation.

 b.
 The receipt of an issuance of receipts for all monies due and payable to the Corporation, and the deposit of all such monies in the name of the Corporation in such bank, or banks as are selected by the Board of Directors.

 c.
 Reviewing the annual financial audit of the Corporation’s financial and accounting records and making any necessary recommendations to the Board of Directors.

 d.
-The general performance of all duties incident to the office of Treasurer and such other duties as are assigned to him by the Board of Directors.
+The general performance of all duties incidental to the office of Treasurer and such other duties as are assigned to the Treasurer by the Board of Directors.

 Section 5.
 The Treasurer and any other officer or agent of the Corporation charged with the responsibility for the custody of any of its funds or property shall give bond in such sum with such surety as the Board of Directors shall determine.
 The Board of Directors in its discretion may require any other officer, agent or employee of the Corporation to give bond in such amount and with such surety as it shall determine.
 The expense of such bond shall be a legal obligation of the Corporation.

 Section 1.
 The Board of Directors, subject to the restrictions of the law, the Articles of Incorporation, and By-Laws, shall exercise all of the powers of the Corporation.
 It shall be the duty of each Director to participate in such activities as are deemed necessary to enhance the prestige of the Corporation, broaden its operation and fulfill its public obligation as a member of the community and the rural water program and in furtherance of all things, to devote reasonable time and attendance at meetings of affiliated organizations and in training sessions designed to assist and improve Directors and Officers in carrying out their duties.